 It is wise to also be aware of any "hidden agendas."
 Is the real reason for performing simulation analysis that someone required them to build a model?
 Sometimes a customer or source of funding will require a simulation model be built as a condition of a contract.
 In this case, the stakeholder's main objective may be to have a model that supports what they intend to do anyway.
-To quote the "Lost in Space" robot ...
-"Danger, Will Robinson!"
-Starting out with the answer you must "prove" is a situation to be avoided at all cost.
+We once had a system integrator contract with us for a model solely because his customer instated on it.
+He was actually shocked when the simulation exposed several flaws in his system design.
 Sometimes stakeholders are secretly advocating a project failure - getting to know all the stakeholders on a more personal level can help unmask their motives.